 With the IMT network modelled, four FS stations with the characteristics that are outlined above were randomly placed between the IMT network centre and a maximum distance as shown in Figure A.1.2.1.2-1.
 The I/N values were computed for all three FS antenna sizes with gains of 36 dBi, and 38 dBi for urban environment, and 38 and 39.5 dBi for sub-urban environment at all locations.
 For all four FS antennas, a matrix of distance-versus-I/N values was created, and the cumulative distribution function (CDF) of the aggregate I/N snapshot results plotted.
 Figure A.1.2.1.3-1 illustrates this approach.

 The links between BS and UE used the 3GPP TR 38.901 UMa (Urban Macro) propagation model.
 The link between the BSs/UEs and FS was modelled using Recommendations ITU-R P.2001 and P.2108 with a uniformly random percentages of time.

+An additional study was done in which the time (P.2001) and location (P.2108) statistics were separated in order to compare the resulting CDFs with the time-based FS protection criteria.
+In that study, the simulation was run with only P.2001-4 to collect the I/Ns as a function of time.
+The P.2108 clutter was added to the simulation, as a fixed value in dB versus azimuth at the base station’s sites.
+Required separation distances were then found for these cases where the results were only a function of time statistics.

+In future studies, if below-rooftop clutter loss scenarios are to be considered, the clutter loss CDFs corresponding to 15% (suburban) and 65% (urban) cluttered environments—shown in the below-clutter loss CDF graph—may be used as a basis for further analysis.
+For example, if applying the 15% clutter CDF for suburban areas, all chosen percent of locations, in P.2108 section 2.2, below 85% would be assigned 0 dB clutter.

+Figure A.1.2.1.3-1

+CDF of Clutter Loss versus Percent of Locations.
+Two cases for Urban and one for Sub-Urban